Sad Sack: Radio

 Private Sad Sack (played by Mel Blanc) made an appearance with Bob Hope and Betty Grable on the April 29, 1944, episode of G.I.
 Journal.
 The voice Blanc used was a stuttering delivery similar to Porky Pig.
-The character as voiced by Blanc appeared in multiple other broadcasts of "G.I.
-Journal".
+The character as voiced by Blanc appeared in multiple other broadcasts of G.I.
+Journal.

 Sponsored by Old Gold Cigarettes, The Sad Sack radio program ran in 1946 as a summer replacement series for The Frank Sinatra Show.
 It starred Herb Vigran in the title role with Jim Backus, Sandra Gould, Ken Christy and Patsy Moran.
 Dick Joy was the announcer for the series which began June 12, 1946, with the episode "Sack Returns Home from the Army" and continued until September 4 of that year.

 Film

-Harvey Comics announced a forthcoming movie in their Sad Sack issue #32 (March 1954).
+Harvey Comics announced a forthcoming film in their Sad Sack issue #32 (March 1954).
 At Paramount Pictures, Baker's strip was adapted by screenwriters Edmund Beloin and Nate Monaster for George Marshall's film The Sad Sack (1957), in which WAC Major Shelton (Phyllis Kirk) has the assignment to turn bumbling Private Meredith C. Bixby (Jerry Lewis) into a good soldier.
 The supporting cast includes David Wayne, Peter Lorre and Joe Mantell.

+Sad Sack nursing scholarships

+In 1945 the AMVETS National Sad Sacks were formed to raise money for the Sad Sacks Nursing Scholarship Fund.
+The scholarships, named after George Baker's Sad Sack cartoon character, are awarded to children of military veterans.